MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-refresh-xero-credentials.md

 ms.date: 08/10/2017
 LocalizationGroup: Troubleshooting
 ---
-# How to refresh your Xero content pack credentials if refresh failed
+# How to refresh your Xero template app credentials if refresh failed
-If you use the Xero Power BI content pack, you may have experienced some problems with the content pack’s daily refresh due to a recent Power BI service incident.
+If you use the Xero Power BI template app, you may have experienced some problems with the template app’s daily refresh due to a recent Power BI service incident.

-You can see if your content pack refreshed successfully by checking the last refresh status for your Xero dataset as shown in the screenshot below.
+You can see if your template app refreshed successfully by checking the last refresh status for your Xero dataset as shown in the screenshot below.

 ![Screenshot of the Xero dialog, showing the refresh status for your Xero dataset.](media/service-refresh-xero-credentials/powerbi-xero-refresh-failed.png)

-If you do see that refresh failed as shown above, please follow these steps to renew your content pack credentials.
+If you do see that refresh failed as shown above, please follow these steps to renew your template app credentials.

 1. Click **More options** (...) next to your Xero dataset, then click **Schedule refresh**.
-This opens the settings page for the Xero content pack.
+This opens the settings page for the Xero template app.

     ![Screenshot of the Xero dialog, showing the Schedule Refresh selection.](media/service-refresh-xero-credentials/powerbi-xero-schedule-refresh.png)
 2. In the **Settings for Xero** page, select **Data source credentials** > **Edit credentials**.